rse/speechflow/README.md

   Purpose: **OpenAI/GPT Text-to-Text translation and spelling correction**<br/>
   Example: `openai(src: "de", dst: "en")`<br/>
   Notice: this node requires an OpenAI API key!

+  > This node performs translation between English and German languages
+  > in the text stream or (if the source and destination language is
+  > the same) spellchecking of English or German languages in the text
+  > stream.
+It is based on the remote OpenAI cloud AI service and uses
+  > the GPT-4o-mini LLM.

   | Port    | Payload     |
   | ------- | ----------- |